awesomemotive/easy-digital-downloads/readme.txt

 * New: Add action hook called "edd_payment_saved" for when EDD_Payment::save() is run.
 * New: Add "author" paramater support to [downloads] shortcode with support for username or ID.
 * Tweak: Correct branding of necessary assets.
-* Tweak: Block self-pings in tracking checkins.
+* Tweak: Block self-pings in tracking check-ins.
 * Tweak: Update author and author URI to Easy Digital Downloads.
 * Tweak: Update the Insert Download media button icon to use Dashicons.
 * Tweak: Allow download admin icon to be more easily customized.